lucaspec/tiktok-automation/README.md

 # Automated tiktok clip creation
-small repo to easily create tiktok clips using OCR, TTS and video compilation
+This is a small repo to easily create tiktok clips using OCR, TTS and video compilation

 ## Get started